corbym/gogiven/README.md

 ## Example Two - Table Tests <a name="tabletest-example"></a>

 Table tests work the same way as normal go table tests.
-GoGivens will then mark which test in your loop failed.
+GoGivens will then mark which test failed, if they do, in your test output.

 Example:

 ```go
 ...